Nandan-D14/search-pro-browser-extension/search-pro-browser-extentsion/search-pro/README.markdown

 ---

-**Get searching with Glass Search Extension!** If you encounter issues or have feature requests, open an issue on GitHub or contact the maintainers.
+**Get searching with Search Pro Extension!** If you encounter issues or have feature requests, open an issue on GitHub or contact the maintainers.